TSMC

 📈 The 3 Real Bull Points

-High Performance Computing reaching 61% of total revenue in Q1 2026 — up from 51% just a year earlier — means TSMC is no longer a smartphone-cycle company.
-Mobile is now under 30% of revenue while AI accelerator and data-center chip orders dominate the mix.
+High Performance Computing reaching 61% of total revenue in Q1 2026 — up from 51% a year earlier, after a 20% sequential jump — means TSMC is no longer a smartphone-cycle company.
+Mobile is now under 30% of revenue while AI accelerator and data-center orders dominate.
 The structural shift makes TSMC less seasonal, less consumer-cyclical, and more leveraged to the durable AI-infrastructure capex cycle that NVIDIA, Broadcom, and the hyperscalers are committing to through 2028.

-The expanded Arizona commitment to $165 billion across up to 12 fabs is the largest U.S. semiconductor capital allocation in history.
-The first 4nm fab is operational; the second (3nm) is under construction with first wafers expected late 2025; the third (N2/2nm) is planned for late this decade.
-This buildout addresses the single largest TSM bear case — Taiwan concentration risk — and unlocks U.S. CHIPS Act subsidies plus access to U.S. defense and hyperscaler customers that previously had geopolitical procurement constraints.
+The Arizona commitment of roughly $165 billion across up to a dozen fabs is the largest U.S. semiconductor capital allocation in history.
+The first 4nm fab is operational; the second (3nm) is tracking equipment move-in around October 2026 with volume in Q4 2027; 2nm in Arizona is guided toward roughly 2029.
+This addresses the single largest TSM bear case — Taiwan concentration — and unlocks U.S. CHIPS Act support plus access to U.S. defense and hyperscaler customers that previously faced geopolitical procurement constraints.

 📉 The 3 Real Bear Points

-2026 capex toward the high end of the $52-56 billion range is roughly 50% of expected revenue, materially above the 35-40% historical norm.
-Free cash flow conversion will remain compressed through 2027 even as gross margins expand — meaning shareholder returns through buybacks and dividends are constrained.
-If 2027 capex needs further upward revision (which Senior VP Chyn flagged as possible if 2nm yield ramps faster than expected), the dividend-yield case for income-oriented TSM holders compresses materially.
+2026 capex toward the high end of the $52-56 billion range is roughly half of expected revenue, materially above the historical 35-40% norm.
+Free cash flow conversion stays compressed through 2027 even as gross margins expand, constraining buybacks and dividends.
+If 2027 capex needs further upward revision as 2nm and N2P ramp, the income-oriented case for TSM holders weakens further.
+April’s 17.5% YoY monthly growth — the slowest in months — is an early sign the torrid comparisons are getting harder.

-While Arizona buildout reduces concentration risk, roughly 85-90% of advanced-node capacity remains in Taiwan through 2027 — and any escalation around Taiwan Strait tensions would create a global semiconductor shock with TSM share-price implications well beyond fundamentals.
-The Buffett 2023 exit specifically cited this risk; nothing has changed structurally since.
-Pentagon and Treasury contingency planning around Taiwan continues to assume potential disruption scenarios.
+Even with Arizona scaling, roughly 85-90% of advanced-node capacity remains in Taiwan through 2027, and any escalation around the Taiwan Strait would create a global semiconductor shock with TSM implications well beyond fundamentals.
+The Buffett 2023 exit cited this risk specifically, and nothing has changed structurally.
+U.S. tariff policy on imported chips and Taiwan procurement contingency planning add a second layer of policy uncertainty heading into late 2026.

-Apple is roughly 25% of TSMC revenue; NVIDIA is approximately 12%; AMD is around 8%.
-The top three customers represent roughly 45% of total revenue.
+Apple is roughly 25% of TSMC revenue; NVIDIA approximately 12%; AMD around 8%.
+The top three represent roughly 45% of total revenue.
 Any meaningful demand pause from Apple (iPhone cycle disappointment) or NVIDIA (Vera Rubin slippage) would create a 5-10% revenue gap that no smaller customer can quickly backfill.
-The 2024 Intel Gaudi pull and Samsung Foundry pricing pressure both demonstrated that TSMC’s pricing power has limits when its largest customers reduce orders.
+Past Intel Gaudi pulls and Samsung Foundry pricing pressure both showed that TSMC’s pricing power has limits when its largest customers reduce orders.

 Valuation in Context